Molly Bee: Personal life

 Bee was married at least five times—she called herself "the Zsa Zsa Gabor of the country music set."

 She had two daughters, Lia Genn and Bobbi Carey, and one son, Michael Allen.
 Her marriage to country singer Ira Allen lasted 10 years.

 Death

 Bee, who in her later years went by Molly Muncy offstage, died on February 7, 2009, at Tri-City Medical Center in Oceanside from complications following a stroke.
 She was 69 years old and lived in Carlsbad, California.
-In addition to her son, Michael Allen of Napa, California, Bee was survived by daughters, Lia Genn of Winchester, California, and Bobbi Carey of Oceanside; a brother, Robert Beachboard of Escondido, California (died 2012); and four grandchildren.